 Implicit lending opportunities need not be limited to the case of workers borrowing from the firm.
-After all, firms even more than workers are users of capital to finance their investment plans and firms may also have limited access to the financial market, as a large literature on firm borrowing constraints suggests (see e.g., the surveys in Hubbard (1998) and Stein & Center (2003)).

-Michelacci & Quadrini (2009) study this case and show that a credit-constrained firm can at least partly make up for the shortage of capital by reshaping the workers' wage contract relative to its frictionless equivalent.
-In particular, the firm may pay workers less at the beginning of their tenure and more towards the end, resulting in a steeper wage profile relative to the case in which access to credit is unimpeded.
+After all, firms even more than workers are users of capital to finance their investment plans and firms may also have limited access to the financial market, as a large literature on firm borrowing constraints suggests [see e.g., the surveys in Hubbard (1998) and Stein and Center (2003).
+Michelacci and Quadrini (2009) study this case and show that a credit-constrained firm can at least partly make up for the shortage of capital by reshaping the workers' wage contract relative to its frictionless equivalent.
+In particular, the firm may pay workers less at the beginning of their tenure and more toward the end, resulting in a steeper wage profile relative to the case in which access to credit is unimpeded.
 In this setting, contracts can be made self-enforceable by firms' investment in worker-specific human capital, which limits firms' incentives to fire a worker that has lent implicitly to it.
-But alternative mechanisms - such as the existence of firing costs or reputational concerns may in practice also serve the same scope.
+But alternative mechanisms, such as reputational concerns or institutional constraints, may in practice also serve the same scope.

 To test the role of the firm as an internal credit market and establish the direction of implicit credit flows, we use two sources of data.
 First, we rely on matched Italian longitudinal firmemployee data.
-The data report workers' wages and employment histories over a long span of time (1974-1997) allowing us to construct tenure and experience profiles.
-Second, we exploit systematic differences in financial development across local markets that exist at the start of our sample period and, most importantly, exogenous changes in these differences induced by the financial market liberalization of the 1990s.
-Under the well-grounded assumption that firms, particularly small ones, and a fortiori workers can only borrow locally (Petersen & Rajan 2002), workers and firms' ability to borrow in the market are directly tied to the degree of local credit market development.
+The data report the workers' wages and employment histories over a long span of time (1974-1997) allowing us to construct tenure and experience profiles.
+Second, we exploit systematic differences in financial development across local markets that exist at the start of our sample period (due to various "accidents of history") and, most importantly, exogenous changes in these differences induced by the financial market liberalization of the 1990s.
+Under the well-grounded assumption that firms, particularly small ones, and a fortiori workers can only borrow locally (Petersen and Rajan 2002), workers and firms' abilities to borrow from financial intermediaries are directly tied to the degree of local credit market development.
 Variations in the latter should then be reflected in the slope and location of the wage profile experienced by workers joining the firm in different time periods.
-We construct an index of financial market backwardness as the "excess" spread between loan rates and deposit rates that a given firm faces in its local credit market relative to what an observationally equivalent firm borrowing from an observationally equivalent bank would face in the most developed local credit market.
-We then attach to each worker-firm relationship the degree of backwardness in their local credit market at the time tenure with the firm starts, and use a two-step estimation strategy to identify how the slope and intercept of the wage-tenure profile respond as the degree of financial development varies over time and spatially across local markets.
+We construct a measure of financial market backwardness as the "excess" spread between loan rates and deposit rates that a given firm faces in its local credit market relative to what an observationally equivalent firm borrowing from an observationally equivalent bank would face in the most developed local credit market.
+We then attach to each worker-firm relationship the degree of backwardness in their local credit market at the time of hiring, and use a two-step estimation strategy to identify how the slope and intercept of the wage-tenure profile respond as the degree of financial development varies over time and spatially across local markets.
 This two-step strategy allows us to address the endogeneity of tenure and labor market experience and the endogenous sorting into firms.
 We find that wage profiles are steeper and have a lower intercept when firms face a less developed local credit market, which is consistent with the hypothesis that workers lend implicitly to their firms.